-Potential dilutive securities, which include, unvested restricted stock units ("RSUs"), vested and unvested options to purchase common stock and shares to be issued under our employee stock purchase plan ("ESPP") have been excluded from the computation of diluted net loss per share as the effect is antidilutive.
+Potential dilutive securities, which include unvested restricted stock units ("RSUs"), unvested performance-based RSUs for which established performance criteria have been achieved as of the end of the respective periods, vested and unvested options to purchase common stock and shares to be issued under our employee stock purchase plan ("ESPP"), have been excluded from the computation of diluted net loss per share as the effect is antidilutive.
 Therefore, the denominator used to calculate both basic and diluted net loss per common share is the same in all periods presented.

-The following table represents the potential common shares issuable pursuant to outstanding securities as of the related period end dates that were excluded from the computation of diluted net loss per common share as their inclusion would have an antidilutive effect:
+The following table represents the potential common shares issuable pursuant to outstanding securities as of the related period end dates that were excluded from the computation of diluted net loss per common share, as their inclusion would have an antidilutive effect:

 As of Septer nber 30,

-2019 2018
+2020 2019

-Unvested RSUs 2,001,218 1,431,891
+Unvested RSUs 3,003,142 2,001,218

-Vested and unvested options 7,364,588 6,332,199
+Vested and unvested options 8,205,062 7,364,588

-ESPP share purchase rights 75,893 23,509
+ESPP share purchase rights 107,970 75,893

-Total 9,441,699 7,787,599
+Total 11,316,174 9,441,699